 Texas State recognizes non-motorized vehicles as an important and legitimate means of transportation, provided they are operated with due regard and concern for the safety of the general public.

-A non-motorized vehicle is any wheeled vehicle that relies wholly, or in part, upon human or animal power for propulsion.
-This includes skates (e.g., roller skates, roller blades, in-line skates), cycles (e.g., unicycles, bicycles, tricycles), skate boards (hover boards), scooters, Electronic Personal Assistive Mobility Devices (EPAMDs), and similar devices, but does not include wheelchairs operated by mobility impaired persons.
+* A non-motorized vehicle is any wheeled vehicle that relies wholly, or in part, upon human or animal power for propulsion.
+This includes skates (e.g., roller skates, roller blades, in-line skates), cycles (e.g., unicycles, bicycles, tricycles), skate boards, self-balancing scooters (e.g., hover boards), scooters, Electronic Personal Assistive Mobility Devices (EPAMDs), electric bicycles, and similar devices, but does not include wheelchairs operated by mobility-impaired persons.

-- EPAMDs are two non-tandem wheeled devices (e.g., motorized skateboard Segway, Segway) designed for transporting one person that is self-balancing and propelled by an electric propulsion system with an average power of 750 watts or one horsepower.
+* EPAMDs are two non-tandem wheeled devices (e.g., Segway) designed for transporting one person that is self-balancing and propelled by an electric propulsion system with an average power of 750 watts or one horsepower.

-Non-motorized cycles are governed by state law.
-Cycles and cyclists shall, in all respects, comply with applicable state laws and regulations, including, but not limited to: turn signals, lighting, brakes, lane changing, etc. Specific rules and regulations as they pertain to the use of cycles on campus can be found in the University Police Bicycle Laws and Rules.
+* Non-motorized cycles are governed by state law.
+Cycles and cyclists shall, in all respects, comply with applicable state laws and regulations, including, but not limited to: turn signals, lighting, brakes, lane changing, etc. Specific rules and regulations as they pertain to the use of cycles on campus can be found in the University Bicycle Rules and Regulations.
 Bicycle storage racks are located outside most campus buildings.
 Bikes are not to be chained to railings or other permanent fixtures.
-Bicycles should be registered with UPD.
-All unregistered bicycles left in the residence halls or on campus after the spring semester will be removed by UPD and held for 120 days, after which time they will be turned over to the Bike Cave.
+Bicycles should be registered with Transportation Services.
+All bicycles left in the residence halls or on campus after the spring semester will be removed by Transportation Services and held for 120 days, after which time they will be turned over to the Bike Cave.